Greg Alexander: Auckland Warriors

-At the end of the 1994 season after playing in just 13 games for the Panthers (mostly at fullback as the club had signed New Zealand test halfback Gary Freeman from Easts), Alexander, seeking a change and to just get away from Sydney following the death of his brother Ben in 1992, joined the Auckland Warriors, one of four new teams introduced for the 1995 season.
+At the end of the 1994 season after playing in just 13 games for the Panthers (mostly at fullback as the club had signed New Zealand test halfback Gary Freeman from Easts), Alexander joined the Auckland Warriors ahead of their inaugural season in the league as a way of dealing with his grief over Ben's death.
 He spent most of the first half of his first season for the Warriors at halfback and began to recapture some of his previous form.
 In the latter half of the season he moved between fullback, halfback and five-eighth due to the depth the Warriors had in the halves – with Gene Ngamu, Stacey Jones, Phil Blake and Frano Botica all spending some time at halfback or five-eighth.
 In his second season with the club, he was awarded the captaincy after Dean Bell retired, and again began the season at halfback.
 However, after he was injured in Round 10, New Zealand halfback Stacey Jones regained the halfback role, and upon returning to the side Alexander was moved to the fullback position – where he would remain for most of the remaining season.